 OpenConvert Markdown to a properly formatted Word .docx file — preserving headings, code blocks, tables, and lists.
 Browser-based, no upload.

-Convert Markdown specs and reports to Microsoft Word .docx in your browser.
-Headings, tables, code blocks preserved.
-No upload required.
+Convert Markdown specs and reports to a real Microsoft Word .docx in your browser.
+Built-in heading styles, GFM tables, code blocks, and links preserved.
+No upload, no options to configure.

-OpenLawyers drafting in Markdown can export to Word .docx for opposing counsel and clients.
-Real Word output, browser-only, confidential.
+OpenAttorneys drafting contracts and briefs in Markdown can export a real Word .docx for opposing counsel and clients.
+Built-in heading styles, numbered clauses, browser-only, fully editable for Track Changes.

 OpenConvert standard Markdown to Slack's mrkdwn format — bold, italic, code, links, and lists all correctly mapped.
 Browser-based, zero upload.